noahehall/theBookOfNoah/architecture/informationarchitecture.md

   - metadata
     - terms used to describe and represent content objects such as documents, people, processes and organizatinons
   - websites
+    - a collection of interconnected systems with copmlex dependencies
+      - a single link can simultaneously be part of the sites structure, organization, labeling, navigation and searching systems
     - components
       - main page, navigation bar, links, content pages, sitemap, site index, search etc
     - dimensions